networktocode/diffsync/examples/05-nautobot-peeringdb/README.md

 In Peering DB there is a model that defines a `Facility` and you can get information about the actual data center and the city where it is placed.
 In Nautobot, this information could be mapped to the `Region` and `Site` models, where `Region` can define hierarchy.
 For instance, Barcelona is in Spain and Spain is in Europe, and all of them are `Regions`.
 And, finally, the actual datacenter will refer to the `Region` where it is placed.

-Because of the nature of the demo, we will focus on syncing from PeeringDB to Nautobot (we can assume that PeeringDB is the authoritative System of Record) and we will skip the `delete` part of the `diffsync` library.
+Because of the nature of the demo, we will focus on syncing from PeeringDB to Nautobot (we can assume that PeeringDB is the authoritative System of Record) and we will skip the `delete` part of the `diffsync` library, using diffsync flags.

 We have 3 files: